 6 – Ask for feedback and promote that to others

 As a manager, you will need as many insights from your team as you can get.
 Remind them that their perspective matters and that you will need to know where you can improve as well.
 That attitude will establish an open communication environment that is key to a good feedback culture.

 7 – Don’t be afraid to speak out

 Maybe most important of all, don’t restrain yourself from being honest and stepping up to the task.
 While anonymous feedback can be useful, if you give a face to that insight, it will add value to it.
 Next time you have a complaint or a suggestion to make, be sure to “show your face” and promote that others do the same.

-You can use these practical examples as tips as a “how to act” in a good feedback culture.
+You can use these practical examples as tips on a “how to act” in a good feedback culture.
 We hope this was helpful to you in building a better workplace environment.
-In order to help you implement these principles, we designed this infographic to help you focus on certain behaviors.
+In order to help you implement these principles, we designed this infographic to help you focus on certain behaviours.